-UT Southwestern offers a number of programs for undergraduate students to work in clinical and/or research environments either on-campus or at one of our affiliated clinics and hospitals.
+UT Southwestern Medical Center offers a number of programs for undergraduate students to work in clinical and/or research environments either on campus or at one of our affiliated clinics and hospitals.

 Learn more about these programs below.

-The Green Fellowships are a joint project of the UT Southwestern Graduate School of Biomedical Sciences and the University of Texas – Dallas (UTD) in which UTD science and engineering majors are matched to graduate faculty to complete a semester-long intensive research training experience.
+The Green Fellowships are a joint project of the UT Southwestern Graduate School of Biomedical Sciences and UT Dallas, whereby UTD science and engineering majors are matched to graduate faculty to complete a semester-long intensive research training experience.

-JAMP targets first-year undergraduates who are highly qualified and economically disadvantaged who have interest in pursuing a medical education.
+JAMP targets first-year undergraduates who are highly qualified and economically disadvantaged, and who have interest in pursuing a medical education.
 The program extends over two summers.

 Minority Premedical Conference

-The goal of this annual conference is to provide advisors and students with information regarding admissions, financial aid, student life, and entry requirements for our programs as well as present specific information about each of the programs.
+The goal of this annual conference is to provide advisors and students with information about admissions, financial aid, student life, and entry requirements for our programs; as well as present specific information about each of the programs.